Alien Vision Stories:

 Dateline, Vancouver, June 2017

-Are those amplified antennas any better any better than plain rabit ears?
+Are those amplified antennas any better than plain rabit ears?
 Here is what I told my sister.

 Amplified Antennas for HDTV